dogacbasaran/Multiple-Audio-Alignment/README.md

 ## Multiresolution Multiple Audio Alignment Software

 This is the main software that computes the alignment estimates of unsynchronized audio files using the SMC based multiresolution multiple audio alignment method.
-The software is written in Matlab and is located under the folder "SMC_based_alignment".
-The documentation of the software is available [here](www.dogacbasaran.com/Software_documentation/SMC_based_alignment_documentation/index.html)
+The software is written in Matlab and is located under the folder "/SMC_based_alignment".
+The documentation of the software is available [here](https:// www.dogacbasaran.com/Software_documentation/SMC_based_alignment_documentation/index.html)

 ## Fingerprinting Based Multiple Audio Alignment Software (Baseline)